orstavik/cloudflare-tutorial/docs/newChapters/the_law/5a_Problem_ycombinator.md

 # Problem: function arguments

-## Deep vs. shallow regulators

-In the previous chapters, we have implicitly discussed deep vs shallow combinators.

-A shallow combinator adds a regulator *only* to the outermost initial function call of an original function instance.
-Once original function is called, and the flow of control passes into the original function, there is no trace of the regulator inside the original function.
-The regulator is just a shallow wrapper around the outermost function call of the original function.

-A deep combinator *infuses* regulators not only on the outermost initial function call, but also function calls *inside* the original function.

 ## Strategies for making deep combinators

 The previous chapter described how we can mutate function references inside original functions to achieve *deep* regulators.
 In this chapter we will describe a different strategy that we call function arguments.